-If your ductwork is leaking, it can allow conditioned air to escape before it reaches your living space.
+If your ductwork leaks, it can allow conditioned air to escape before reaching your living space.
 It can lead to increased energy consumption and decreased cooling performance.
 You can check this by feeling the ductwork for any cool air leaks.

 5. Thermostat issues